 - Some religions have this as their premise—life is hard.
 Being Good Sucks.
 But it is worth it, in the end: the evil are punished, the faithful are saved, and we go on to our reward, forever and ever.

 - From the last book in The Bible, describing the end of time, Revelation 21:3-4,

 And I heard a loud voice from the throne saying, "Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.
 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain any more, for the former things have passed away."

-The last part of which really depends on the teachings of one's denomination, Lutherans believing that all have been saved by Christ's sacrifice regardless of any sins whereas the Catholics teach that one must accept salvation and some have to go through Purgatory before their eternal reward.
+- The last part of which really depends on the teachings of one's denomination: Lutherans believe that all have been saved by Christ's sacrifice regardless of any sins, whereas Catholics teach that one must accept salvation and some have to go through Purgatory before their eternal reward.

 - This is the basic premise of the American Dream.
 You start out poor, you work hard, and you finally earn yourself a better life for yourself and your family.